 The Medical School Office of Research has established several resources to help researchers at every stage of the grant writing process, from finding funding to developing successful proposals.
 When you're ready to start planning for your next research grant proposal, we encourage you to explore these resources.

-Grant Review & Analysis reviews all proposals routed through eResearch Proposal Management (eRPM) and materials transfer agreements involving Medical School faculty for compliance with school, university and sponsor guidelines.
-They also serve as department support for Medical School Administration (MSA) and U-M hospitals and health centers handling pre- and post-award activities for these units.
+Grant Services & Analysis reviews all proposals routed through eResearch Proposal Management (eRPM) and materials transfer agreements involving Medical School faculty for compliance with school, university and sponsor guidelines.
+The Research Development team within Grant Services & Analysis offers proposal editing, manages limited submissions, develops online resources, presents various proposal-related workshops, oversees bridging funding, supports large-scale proposal efforts, and facilitates the annual R01 Boot Camp program.
+Grant Services & Analysis also serves as department support for Medical School Administration (MSA) and U-M hospitals and health centers handling pre- and post-award activities for these units.
 “Pre-Award” constitutes anything that facilitates a proposal’s creation and submission, prior to the award being received.
 Looking for post-award information?
 Visit our Research Project Management lifecycle page.

 The Michigan Institute for Clinical & Health Research (MICHR) provides a wealth of services across the campus to enable and enhance clinical and translational research.
 They are a catalytic partner that educates, funds, connects, and supports research teams at U-M and beyond.

 Research Funding & Grants Guide